Clarkcj12/mumble/README.md

 ### How do I get set up? ###

 * Just install the plugin into your plugins folder
-* For Configuration See Confiruation Section
+* For Configuration See Configuration Section
-* Either Spigot or Bukkit version 1.8 - 1.10.*
+* Either Spigot or Bukkit version 1.8 - 1.11.*

 ### Who do I talk to? ###

 * Either contact @Clarkcj or @willies952002

 ## Changelog

+*2.7 - All Commands rewritten using (ACF)[https://acf.emc.gs] and Configuration redone using MagicConfig

 *1.7.4 - Added Discord About, and Versioning Bump *1.7.3 - Added Discord Support